Wes Hills

-Wesley Ed Hills (born June 5, 1995) is an American professional gridiron football running back for the New Orleans Breakers of the United States Football League (USFL).
-He played college football for Delaware and Slippery Rock (PA).
-He signed with the Arizona Cardinals as an undrafted free agent in 2019 and played for the Detroit Lions of the National Football League (NFL) and Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Wesley Ed Hills (born June 5, 1995) is an American professional football running back.
+He played college football for Delaware and Slippery Rock.
+He signed with the Arizona Cardinals as an undrafted free agent in 2019 and played for the Detroit Lions of the National Football League (NFL), Hamilton Tiger-Cats of the Canadian Football League (CFL), New Orleans Breakers of the United States Football League (USFL), and Michigan Panthers of the UFL.

-Early years
+Early life

 Hills attended and played high school football at Wildwood High School.

 College career

 Delaware

 As a true freshman in 2013, Hills played in all 12 games for the Delaware Fightin' Blue Hens football team.
 He had 10 rushing attempts for 81 yards and a touchdown.
 He had 172 carries for 952 yards and six touchdowns, along with nine receptions for 53 yards in 2014.
 In the first game of the 2015 season, he had 16 carries for 88 yards before suffering a season-ending foot injury in the game.

 In 2016, he played in seven games with five starts at running back and had 88 carries for 728 yards and seven touchdowns.
 In a game against Maine on October 8, he rushed for a career-high 242 yards and two touchdowns and was named Colonial Athletic Association Offensive Player of the Week for his efforts.
 He missed most of five games during the season with an injury.
 He earned third-team All-Colonial Athletic Association honors on November 22, 2016.
 Hills was declared academically ineligible for the 2017 season on August 2, 2017.